Research Interests

 Proc.
 17thIntern.
 Conf.
 Geometry and Graphics, Aug.
 3-7, 2018, Milan/Italy, article No. 082, 350-361.

 The isoptic curve of a planar curve is the locus of all points where tangents of the curve meet at a certain fixed angle.
 We describe curves in the Euclidean plane that agree with their isoptic curves.
 Representing a curve by its support function enables us to give conditions on the support function of an autoisoptic curve.
 These conditions turn out to be a pair of ordinary delay differential equations imposed on a single support function.
 Therefore, the generic case can only be handled by means of approximations in function space.
 Some special cases occur under certain circumstances: This delivers the well-known autoevolutes by W. Wunderlich.
 Further, we also obtain autoevolutoides as generalization of Wunderlich's curves which are also examples of autoisoptic curves.
-We give some examples of autoeisoptic curves and provide some approximate solutions of the system of ordinary delay differential equations.
+We give some examples of autoisoptic curves and provide some approximate solutions of the system of ordinary delay differential equations.

 isolines of the Mean curvature on a one-sheeted hyperboloid